AdamBh22/Genetic-Circuit-Simulator/README.md

 ## Features

-- **Gene Representation**: Genes are modeled as nodes with unique IDs and can have directed edges representing interactions.
+- **Gene Representation**: Genes are modeled as nodes in a directed graph, where each gene has a unique ID.
+Interactions between genes are represented as directed edges with associated types.

+- **Graph Theory Basis**: The simulator uses concepts from graph theory to represent genetic circuits.
+Nodes (genes) and directed edges (interactions) form a graph structure.
+The problem of detecting negative cycles in the circuit translates into finding specific substructures in the graph where the cumulative "type difference" leads to undesirable behavior.

-- **Cycle Detection**: The simulator can detect negative cycles in the gene network using DFS.
+- **Cycle Detection**: The simulator employs a depth-first search (DFS)-based algorithm to traverse the graph and detect negative cycles.
+Negative cycles are identified by tracking the difference between two types of interactions along paths.

-- **Adjacency List**: Each gene has an adjacency list representing other genes it interacts with and the type of interaction.
+- **Adjacency List**: Each gene maintains an adjacency list that records its outgoing edges.
+Each edge points to a connected gene and includes a type identifier, which the algorithm uses to compute type balances during traversal.

+- **Algorithm Description**: The cycle detection algorithm:
+  1. Initializes a `visited` map and tracks the parent of each node for cycle reconstruction.
+  2. Traverses the graph using DFS, maintaining counts of the two interaction types (`type1` and `type2`) along the traversal path.
+  3. Checks for back edges during DFS.
+If a back edge is encountered, it verifies whether the cumulative difference in interaction types (`type2 - type1`) satisfies the negative cycle condition.
+  4. If a negative cycle is detected, it reconstructs the cycle using the parent map and outputs the sequence of genes forming the cycle.

+This approach ensures efficient detection of cycles and provides clear insight into the graph structure and interaction patterns within genetic circuits.

 ## How to Use